 #1.Aleene’s Quick Dry Tacky Glue

-If you are looking into the best glue for quilling, the Aleene’s Quick Dry Tacky Glue is definitely a great choice.
+If you are looking for the best glue for quilling, Aleene’s Quick Dry Tacky Glue is definitely a great choice.
 This tacky glue dries clear and applies on white, making it easy to see where you placed it.
 It has good hold strength and durability and more importantly it is super flexible.

 Best Glue For Quilling

 - #1.Aleene’s Quick Dry Tacky Glue

 - #4.Nicole Super Tacky Glue